jnui/json-ld-generator/README.md

 js and php app to generate json-ld snippets (currently limited to one additionalType)

 This small PHP and javascript app was created to make it easier to produce JSON-LD snippets that can be put on to your website.
+Why
+---
+Copy and pasting into a text file is error prone, I cannot tell you how many times I've made an error, and had to go back and fix the problem.
+This little app will help avoid that.

 here is an example of what is produced.
 ```